Murders of Anthony Palmisano and Edwin R. Woodriffe: Murders and aftermath

 On August 23, 1968, Bryant escaped from the District of Columbia Department of Corrections Reformatory in Lorton, Virginia, by using a car he was working on in the automobile shop to drive through a temporary fence at the prison.
-He was serving up to 54 years for armed robbery and assault.
+At the time of his escape, he was serving up to 54 years for armed robbery and assault.
 On January 8, 1969, the Citizens Bank and Trust Company of Maryland in Fort Washington was robbed by a man who escaped in a maroon Cadillac.
 Two of the tellers were able to identify Bryant as the robber because he was a customer prior to being in prison.
 Agents knew that Bryant's wife lived in an apartment in the Southeast side of Washington D.C.
-So they canvassed that area but turned up nothing.
+A search of the area turned up no leads on Bryant's whereabouts.
 Special Agents Palmisano, Woodriffe, and a third agent attempted to contact the wife at the apartment.
 Upon knocking at the door, an individual told them the woman they were looking for was not there and refused entry to the agents when they asked if they could wait.
 The individual then opened fire through the door striking Palmisano and Woodriffe while the third agent returned fire.
-Woodriffe and Palmisano were rushed by ambulance to a nearby hospital where they were pronounced dead on arrival.
+Woodriffe and Palmisano were rushed by ambulance to a nearby hospital, where they were pronounced dead on arrival.

 D.C.
 Metropolitan Police and the FBI surrounded the building, but after a siege of the apartment, it was found that the suspect had fled through a window using a nearby tree.
 The third agent identified Bryant as the suspect and an all-out manhunt ensued.
 He was subsequently charged with bank robbery and murder and placed on the FBI Ten Most Wanted Fugitives List as #295.